BestGamersH/Whitey-Selfbot/README.md

 ## HOW TO OVERCOME ERROR ?

-To overcome any error or problem or any query you can contact me on insta(alcoholic.xd) or on discord(https://discord.gg/r47SxUuRSR)
+To overcome any error or problem or any query you can contact me on insta(alcoholic.xd) or on discord(https://discord.gg/nitrozap)

 ### TYPE HELP ON DISCORD TO SEE FEATURES OF YOU BOT...

-# ][ PROJECT FINALLY COMPLETED ON 13.6.23 ][